Faces from the Gasfields puts a human face to the issue of coal seam gas.

-The stories illustrate how the faces of coal seam gas are just regular Australians fighting for their land, their rights and their future.
+The faces of coal seam gas are just regular Australians fighting for their land, their rights and their future.

 From the Armidale grandmother who locked herself on to a carrier truck in the Pilliga forest to the Chinchilla mother of 11 who is desperately trying to safeguard the health of her children, they have displayed courage and stoicism, choosing in the face of enormous pressure to stand up and speak out.

 Their message: every Australian can and must take action to help prevent an environmental catastrophe.